Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 Ethical bathing suits are made in responsible factories that minimize pollution in their process and pay their workers fairly.

-A few years back, it was quite the challenge to find cute, well-fitting, sustainable and ethical swimwear brands.
-Patagonia lead the charge, and other conscientious brands have either evolved or sprung up to fill the gap in the affordable, sustainable swimwear market.
+A few years back, it was quite the challenge to find cute, well-fitting, sustainable, and ethical swimwear brands.
+But nowadays, many sustainable brands have either evolved or sprung up to fill the gap in the affordable sustainable swimwear market.

 So how is the average eco-minded gal meant to navigate all the options?